technosophos/Skunk/README.md

 * Edit your `~/.skunk/settings.json` file to your tastes.
 * Create your own templates in `~/.skunk/tpl`

-The template format is [documented in the Go documentation](http://golang.org/pkg/text/template/#pkg-overview)
+The template format is [documented in the Go documentation](http://golang.org/pkg/text/template/#pkg-overview).
+Templates can range from simple to complex, including branching logic, constructing pipelines, and calling functions.

 Among other things, all of the values in `settings.json` are available in your templates.
 So you can add new data to your JSON an access it in